15 Incredible Things to Do in Islamorada, Florida (in 2026!)

 Featured on several national TV shows, this family-owned restaurant offers a diverse menu with sustainable seafood and non-seafood options, so please make sure to decide what you want to order before coming in, or you will spend the whole day going through the menu.

-You can start with Fried Calamari, Conch Salad, and many other delicious appetizers that will prepare you for the restaurant’s most popular dishes, such as Seafood Portofino, House Style Conch, Island Churrasco Steak, and Crab Stuffed Florida lobster.
+You can start with Fried Calamari, Conch Salad, and many other delicious appetizers that will prepare you for the restaurant’s most popular dishes, such as Seafood Portofino, House Style Conch, Island Churrasco Steak, and Crab-Stuffed Florida lobster.

 They also offer extensive fine wine and a beer list that perfectly complements every meal.

 You have the option to enjoy your breakfast, lunch, or dinner on a garden veranda or inside with spectacular beach views.
+They are open daily from 8am until 9pm (but are closed Wednesdays).

-9. Go to the History of Diving Museum
+9. Go to the History of Diving Museum.

 Those eager to trace 3,000 years of underwater diving should definitely pay a visit to the History of Diving Museum.